Spectraorder/spectraorder.github.io/_pages/about.md

 My research interests lie at the intersection of computer vision and machine learning, with a focus on 3D scene understanding, generative modeling, and physical scene properties.

 Previously, I completed my Bachelor's degree in Computer Science and Mathematics at [New York University](https://www.nyu.edu/).
 I have also had valuable research collaborations with Google DeepMind and NVIDIA, and gained industry experience as an intern at Amazon Web Services.

+If you'd like to discuss research opportunities, please feel free to reach out via email.

 **Email: ychen3868 at gatech dot edu**